openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/NetworkKit/cj-apis-net-http.md

 public var dnsOverHttps: String
 ```

-**Function:** Sets the use of HTTPS protocol servers for DNS resolution.<br />The parameter must be URL-encoded in the following format: "https://host:port/path".
+**Description:** Sets the use of an HTTPS protocol server for DNS resolution.<br />The parameter must be URL-encoded in the following format: "https://host:port/path".

 **Type:** String